 I am proud to be a co-opted governor at Bollin, I sit on the Resources Committee and have a Named Governor role.

 Previously I worked at Tyntesfield for twelve years with my last role as school office manager, I was fortunate to develop an excellent relationship with the whole school community.
 During that time I was a staff governor and, in that role, felt privileged to work with such a hardworking, motivated and dedicated staff team and governing body.

-Although I have now left Tyntesfield, I was delighted to be asked to become a community governor on the Joint Local Governing Body.
-I now serve on both governing bodies enabling me to continue my association with both schools.
+Although I have now left Tyntesfield, I was delighted to be asked to become a community governor on the Bollin Local Governing Body and I now serve on both governing bodies enabling me to continue my association with both schools.